SalMod91/da_salvino/README.md

 ## Agile Development
 Throughout the development of the project, a physical Kanban board served as the primary tool for tracking progress due to initial insecurities about using GitHub issues.

-As the README was compiled my familiarity with GitHub's project management grew, revealing the platform's ease of use, wich in hindsight could have proven useful.
+As the README was compiled my familiarity with GitHub's project management grew, revealing the platform's ease of use, which in hindsight could have proven useful.

-User Stories were retrospectively documented withing GitHub project.
+User Stories were retrospectively documented within GitHub project.

-Despite the traditional approach with a phisical Kanban board and post-its, Agile principles were upheld, including the assignment of MoSCoW priorities to focus on delivering a minimum viable product (MVP) in the time given.
+Despite the traditional approach with a physical Kanban board and post-its, Agile principles were upheld, including the assignment of MoSCoW priorities to focus on delivering a minimum viable product (MVP) in the time given.

 <details>
 <summary>Sprint Details</summary>